Welcome back to a new year and a new term. I can't believe how quickly the weeks whizz by.

 In Year 5, we have lots of work to do and lots of challenges to set ourselves, to build on all the fantastic work we did in Year 4, but I also think that we can have lots of fun at the same time!

-Mr Edwards and Mrs Kiff will be working alongside me in Elephant Class and I know they are both excited about the coming school year.
+Mrs Woodward and Mrs Duggan will be working alongside me in Elephant Class and I know they are both excited about the coming school year.

-In Term 6, PE is on a Friday.
+In Term 1, Out door PE is on a Thursday.
+We will be completing our lesson outside so trainers are probably better than daps, as they offer more support and jogging bottoms and a sweatshirt will keep you warm, in our not so warm spring and summer!
 Please remember to bring your kit in at the start of term and leave it in school (unless it gets really dirty).
-Please remember that you need a separate pair of shoes for PE rather than wearing your school shoes.
+Please remember that you need a separate pair of shoes for PE rather than wearing your school shoes/spare shoes for the field.
 Long hair will need to be tied back and earrings will need to be removed for all PE activities.

-A list of words will be sent home every Wednesday.
-You will be tested on these words the following Wednesday!
+A list of words will be sent home every Friday and will also be posted here.
+You will be tested on these words the following Friday!

-More information will be posted on here in the coming weeks, so remember to check back.
-Please don't hesitate to come and speak to me at the end of the school day if you need to pass on information about your child or have any questions.
+Please don't hesitate to come and speak to me at the end of the school day, if you need to pass on information about your child or have any questions.

 I will be posting weekly updates to share what we have been doing and what we will be doing.

 Yet another fabulous week in Elephant Class (well I think so anyway)!!